-7.2 Fire & Evacuation Drills
+7.6 Fire & Evacuation Drills

 Fire and evacuation drills will be conducted on a periodic basis occurring no less than once per year.
-Fire drills will be held for each building.
-Individual drills will be held for each building and should be conducted in a manner which periodically requires employees to exit by secondary exit routes.
+Fire drills will be held for each building during the first half of every year; reminders will be issued by the safety committee.
 Drills should be conducted at different times of the day; however, drills should be scheduled during times when a majority of the employees are available to respond to the drill.
 The exception to this rule would be in the case of shift work where it is necessary to determine the actions of employees on a particular shift.